 NHS Early Years SLT Basic Introductory Course

 NHS Early Years SLT run an introductory couse to speech and language development aimed at early years pracitioners.
-It is split into three parts:
+It is split into six courses:

 To book onto any of the training sessions, please download and complete this booking form.

 SLT Telephone Advice Lines

 The SLT team have developed a new telephone advice service for practitioners who would like any advice from an Early Years Speech and Language Therapist, such as:

 For further details, including dates and times when the service is taking place, please click here.